dhadrien/stoploss/README.md

-# Quick Hackathon Note:
-Looking for frontend and design help: whether using this great framework (svelte) or building a react-app

-What can be done today to start on the UI side:

-By following the README.md of the /contracts github module, you will deploy locally:
-- the DAI/ETH Pool, (forked from mainnet)
-- An ethereum user that will have 1.
-Bought dai 2.
-Provided Liquidity to the pool.

-First UI need is:
-- Showcase the Liquidity Pool tokens you have, the corresponding tokens (here EwTH and DAI)
-- Offer the possibility to the user to estimate the effect on their asset depending on the Ether price. (for instance with a ETH/DAI price slider)

-Please connect on discord!
 # Stop Loss Protocol

 ## You take risks, you set a wort case scenario, you sleep.
 Stop Loss will exit your position.